 One of the best Buddhist places to visit is definitely Ayutthaya in Thailand.
 Buddhist temples of ancient Ayutthaya represent the finest example of Siamese art.
-The city of Ayutthaya was founded as the second capital of the Kingdom of Siam in the 14th century and destroyed (burned to the ground) by Burmese in the 18th century.
+The city of Ayutthaya was founded as the second capital of the Kingdom of Siam in the 14th century and was destroyed (burned to the ground) by Burmese in the 18th century.

-Famous Buddhist temples in Ayutthaya that shouldn’t be missed out among Buddhist temples in Southeast Asia are: Wat Chaiwatthanaram (a royal Buddhist temple form the 17th century and the most impressive Ayutthaya temple with 8 chedi – pagodas and the central prang — tower), Wat Yai Chai Mongkhon with as a large stupa and a reclining Buddha, white Chedi Phukhao Thong, Wat Mahathat with famous Buddha head in a banyan tree, Wat Phra Si Sanphet with 3 large chedis and once the holiest site of Ayutthaya, Wat Lokkayasuthoram with a huge (about 40 m long and 8 m tall) outdoor Reclining Buddha.
+Famous Buddhist temples in Ayutthaya that shouldn’t be missed out among Buddhist temples in Southeast Asia are Wat Chaiwatthanaram (a royal Buddhist temple from the 17th century and the most impressive Ayutthaya temple with 8 chedi – pagodas and the central prang — tower), Wat Yai Chai Mongkhon with as a large stupa and a reclining Buddha, white Chedi Phukhao Thong, Wat Mahathat with famous Buddha head in a banyan tree, Wat Phra Si Sanphet with 3 large chedis and once the holiest site of Ayutthaya, Wat Lokkayasuthoram with a huge (about 40 m long and 8 m tall) outdoor Reclining Buddha.

 The Historic City of Ayutthaya is a UNESCO World Heritage Site in Thailand.

 6. WAT PHRA KAEW, THAILAND

 The 26 in (66 cm) tall Buddha statue is made of a single piece of jade.
 King of Thailand is the only person allowed to approach the Emerald Buddha and to change his robes 3 times a year (in the summer season, winter, and rainy season).